 New employees (external hires with either no prior SHSU employment history or 30-day break in service as defined by the State) may, at the discretion of the supervisor, receive a six-month pay adjustment, not to exceed 6%, upon completing six months of service.
 This is not considered a merit pay increase.
-It will be the responsibility of the supervisor to evaluate the employee’s performance, complete a Six-Month Review Form (to be retained in the department) and process the six-month pay adjustment at a time as near as possible to the completion of six months in the new job.
+It will be the responsibility of the supervisor to evaluate the employee’s performance, complete the Six-Month Review task within Talent Management, and process the six-month pay adjustment at a time as near as possible to the completion of six months in the new job.
 The amount of adjustment is based on the progress the employee has made in successfully fulfilling the requirements of the job and for outstanding performance.
 An EPAF, with appropriate justification, is submitted to process a six-month pay adjustment.
 Adjustments must not be retroactive.

 When is a Merit Pay increase allowable?